eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 For our axioms of this analysis, we assume

 1. Voters have complete and transitive preferences over candidates.
 Given any pair of candidates, a voter strictly prefers one over the other, and is not indifferent between them.
-2. Voters always use sincere strategies.
-That is, if they prefer candidate X over Y, then whenever they approve candidate Y, they must approve candidate X. Laslier proves that this is optimal under the assumptions in his paper.
-3. Voters have common knowledge of the perceived front-runners.
+2. Voters have common knowledge of the perceived front-runners.
 That is, every voter knows who the leader and challenger are perceived to be.
-4. Every voter applies the leader rule simultaneously.
+3. Every voter applies the leader rule simultaneously, implying that all voters use a sincere strategy.
-5. No two pairwise match-ups have the same margin, and no two candidates tie.
+4. No two pairwise match-ups have the same margin, and no two candidates tie.
 That is, for any two pairs of candidates, $(X_1, Y_1) \neq (X_2, Y_2)$, then $P(X_1>Y_1)\neq P(X_2>Y_2)$, and $P(X_1>Y_1)\neq 0.5$.
 In a "large electorate",  which is the setting Laslier focuses on in his paper, this is a reasonable assumption, since the probability of ties goes to zero as the number of voters increases.
-6. Voter preferences are fixed.
+5. Voter preferences are fixed.
 No voter changes their underlying ranking at any point.

 We identify the set of possible leader challenger pairs $(X,Y)$, where $X\neq Y$, as state nodes.
 We can imagine them as what the polls say prior to an election.
 We investigate the nature of how one node moves to another.

-Note that Theorems 1 and 2 are adapted from Laslier's original paper.
+Note that Theorems \ref{thm:pairwise} and Corollary \ref{cor:unique_condorcet_winner} are adapted from Laslier's original paper.
 The rest of the results are new so far as I know.

 > **Theorem:** (Laslier) Suppose the leader, challenger pair is $(X,Y)$.
 After every voter applies the leader rule, the candidates will have the following percent approvals: \label{thm:pairwise}
 >
 > 1. $X$: $P(X>Y)$
 > 2. $Z$: $P(Z>X)$ for all $Z\neq X$

 Note that for any candidate $X$, after every voter applies the leader rule, the percent of the vote that $X$ gets is $P(X>Z)$ for some candidate $Z$.
+We remark that by the assumption that no two pairwise match-ups have the exact same margin, we can be assured that there is a unique winner after every voter applies the leader rule.

 **Proof**: Based on the leader rule,